 >> Read more: Finding time to write: create a daily writing routine

 Don’t beat yourself up if you miss a day

-It’s not easy keeping going, and there are days when Tash just doesn’t feel like it.
+It’s not easy keeping a daily creative habit going, and there are days when Tash just doesn’t feel like it.
 She tries to focus on how good it will make her feel.